-Originally aimed at guaranteeing all the rights of citizenship to former slaves, the Equal Protection Clause has played a leading role in many landmark civil rights cases.
+Originally aimed at guaranteeing all the rights of citizenship to formerly enslaved people, the Equal Protection Clause has played a leading role in many landmark civil rights cases.
 In perhaps the most famous, the U.S. Supreme Court ruled unanimously in the 1954 case Brown v.
 Board of Education that segregated school facilities were unconstitutional, as they failed to protect black and white students equally under the law.

 The Equal Protection Clause would also play a crucial role in major Supreme Court rulings involving interracial marriage (1967’s Loving v.
 Virginia), affirmative action (1978’s Regents of the University of California v.
 Bakke) and same-sex marriage (2015’s Obergefell v.
 Hodges).

 An 1886 headnote forever shifted the meaning of the 14th Amendment.